mbsagin/drum-kit/README.md

 This is one page website with drum kit.

-Created with HTML, CSS, JavaScript
+Created with HTML, CSS, JavaScript.